Krzysztof Edward Haman: Early life and family

 His grandfather was Edward Karol Haman (1856–1922), a property owner in Powiśle District of Warsaw.
 Haman's maternal family included Anna Horodyńska (1896–1983), her maternal grandmother was Olimpia Katarzyna Podleska (1865–1957).
 His father, Stanisław Haman (1895–1936), had an agricultural education and specialized in horse breeding, collaborating with Professor Roman Prawocheński (1877–1926), a renowned expert in this field.

 Stanisław was the editor of the racing news magazine "Wiadomości Wyścigowe" and the Secretary-General of the Society for the Encouragement of Horse Breeding in Poland, which purchased the land for the Tor wyścigów konnych Służewiec (Służewiec Racecourse) in Warsaw in 1925.

 After World War I, Professor Prawocheński sent him to Germany, where Stanisław met his future wife.
 Their eldest son, Janusz Haman (1923–2019), was born in Wiesbaden.

-The Haman family upbringing, primarily overseen by the mother, a graduate of the Sacré Coeur Sisters' Convent in Lviv, was strict.
+The Haman family upbringing, primarily overseen by the mother, a graduate of the Sacré Coeur Sisters' Convent in Lwów (now Lviv), was strict.
 The family spent summers in Józefów near Otwock for the health benefits for the father and winters in Zakopane, where father Haman played naval battle games with Witold Gombrowicz at the pension of Stanisław Szober, fostering intellectual creativity.

 Stanisław Haman died of tuberculosis at the age of 41.

 Janusz and Zdzisław, Krzysztof Haman's brothers, active scouts, joined the Gray Ranks in 1941 and later served in the Home Army, participating in the Warsaw Uprising, activities in which their mother was also involved.
 They earned their living working in car workshops in Warsaw.

 In 1937, the family first lived at 3 Maja Avenue number 16, then at Aleja Niepodległości in Warsaw.
 This location was near the Mokotów Airport.
 After the Warsaw Uprising, their home on Aleja Niepodległości was partially destroyed by fire.
 Krzysztof Haman then lived temporarily with his mother near Pruszków, and later in Komorów.

 During Krzysztof Haman's scientific expedition to Vietnam, his first son, Andrzej, was born.
 Haman has five children.
 Maciej is a psychologist, Jacek Haman specializes in sociology, Andrzej pursued a career in biology, the youngest daughter chose library science, and Piotr ventured into the field of business.
-His wife is Alina Hamanowa, who worked as an assistant professor of mathematics at the Warsaw University of Technology.
+His late wife was Alina Hamanowa, who worked as an assistant professor of mathematics at the Warsaw University of Technology.